oboroc/oboroc.github.io/_posts/2017-02-06-zeitgeist-for-february-2017.md

 I had my last alcoholic beverage somewhere in July 2016, didn't dring anything since then.
 This is not really an effort, as I never liked alcohol anyway.

+I discovered a very nice band: [Young Knives](https://en.wikipedia.org/wiki/Young_Knives).
+It reminds me a little of my other favorite band: [The Rakes](https://en.wikipedia.org/wiki/The_Rakes).

 I am trying again to learn to use
 [lex/yacc again](http://www.oboroc.com/posts/2015/07/09/trouble-with-the-unicorn/).
 This time around I'm following the hoc language design from chapter 8 of